privateprep/coding-space-website/src/pages/programs/summer-camps.md

     textAlign: center
     bgColor: "#9de2dd"
     textColor: "#264548"
-    mdContent: "![Field trips to Google, Etsy, GUMBO, and Hungryroot](/img/2024-field-trip-schedule.png)"
+    mdContent: >-
+      ## **Tech Expeditions: See Innovation in Action!**

+      At Camp Coding Space, our Tech Expeditions take learning beyond the classroom with inspiring visits to top tech companies and innovation hubs.
+Campers get an exclusive behind-the-scenes look at how cutting-edge technologies are created and meet professionals shaping the future of STEM.

+      Through these field trips, kids discover real-world applications of their skills, connect with industry leaders, and see how technology is used to solve global challenges—from sustainability to accessibility.

+      It’s a chance to dream big, learn from the best, and see how their ideas can change the world!

+      Our 2025 summer field trip schedule is expected to be released in May 2025!
+Field trips take place on the second week of every two-week package.
   - type: textOnly
     textAlign: center
+    bgColor: "#9de2dd"
+    textColor: "#264548"
+    mdContent: "![Field trips to Google, Etsy, GUMBO, and Hungryroot](/img/2024-field-trip-schedule.png)"
+  - type: textAndImageBlock
+    buttons:
       bgColor: "#ffffff"
+      fgColor: "#eec11a"
       textColor: "#264548"
-    mdContent: Our 2025 summer field trip schedule is expected to be released in May 2025!
-Field trips take place on the second week of every two-week package.
+      list:
+        - title: Sign Up for Camp
+          content: /experience-levels/camp-coding-space/
+    textColor: "#264548"
+    bgColor: "#ffffff"
+    image:
+      image: /img/campers-using-arduino.jpg
+      alt: Campers making projects in Arduino
+    mediaPosition: right
+    mdContent: >-
+      ## **I﻿ntroducing the Tech Olympics: Innovate, Collaborate, Create!**

+      Camp Coding Space’s Tech Olympics empowers kids to solve real-world challenges through hands-on activities in coding, robotics, and engineering.
+Each day features creative projects like designing mini-games, programming robots, building interactive circuits, and exploring AI.

+      Campers not only develop technical skills but also build teamwork, problem-solving, and ethical thinking—all while tackling activities that inspire social impact, like designing sustainable solutions or creating assistive technologies.

+      Join us to spark innovation and make a difference!
+    fgColor: "#9de2dd"
   - type: textOnly
     textAlign: center
     bgColor: "#faf6ee"